moretea/scylla/README.md

 Evaluate [Nix](https://nixos.org/nix/) derivations and inform you and GitHub about the results.

-Scylla is implemented written in Crystal, uses PostgreSQL to store logs, metadata, and execution status, and Nix for building.
+Scylla is implemented in Go, and needs nothing but Nix for building, logging, and caching.

 I try to keep the moving parts as reliable as possible, since at the end of the day, all we care about is that it works.

 ## What Scylla Can Do For You